Café Scientifique Manchester

 Cafe Scientifique is a place where, for the price of a cup of coffee or a glass of wine, anyone can come to explore the latest ideas in science and technology.
 Meetings take place in cafes, bars, restaurants and even theatres, but always outside a traditional academic context.

 Cafe Scientifique is a forum for debating science issues, not a shop window for science.
 We are committed to promoting public engagement with science and to making science accountable.

-When: 6pm on the last Wednesday of every month
+When: 7.30pm on the last Thursday of every month

 Where: The MadLab, 36-40 Edge Street, M4 1HN

 |Date||24 November 2016|